Nayan-Chaturvedi/ChaiAurCode/README.md

   #### Truthy & flasy values

   - Any value added in string is truthy value
-  - [] empty arry, empty object are truthy value
+  - [] empty array, empty object are truthy value
   - If only function is declared, then that is also truthy value
   - Object.key() will return the array
   - **Remember:** it is true comparison below